Growing Up Raising You (Gabby Barrett) → Teaching You: A Teacher's Anthem

 Both versions are about love expressed through guidance, about finding purpose in helping someone else grow.
 The emotional truth stays consistent even with the word swap, which is why it works.

-For teachers, this gives them something rare: an anthem that validates the depth of their commitment.
+For teachers, this gives them something rare.
+An anthem that validates the depth of their commitment.
 When Becky plays this for colleagues or students, she's sharing why she does what she does.

 Browse more projects like this in our lyric swap showcase, or start your own custom lyric swap.